henrysky/astroNN/docs/source/tools_gaia.rst

     # To download gaia_source DR1 to GAIA_TOOLS_DATA and it will return the list of path to those files
     files_paths = gaia_source(dr=1)

-Anderson et al 2017 improved parallax from data-driven stars model
+Anderson et al 2017 Improved Parallax from Data-driven Stars Model
 -------------------------------------------------------------------------

 .. code:: python